cran-task-views/ActuarialScience/ActuarialScience.md

 introduced in Hiabu (2017) <doi:10.1080/03461238.2016.1240709> and extensions that add flexibility to the individual development factors modeling by allowing practitioners to set their own hazard rate model.
-- `r pkg("NetSimR")` Provides functions that help model excess levels, capping and pure Incurred but not reported claims (pure IBNR) and includes calculating pure IBNR exposure with LogNormal and Gamma distribution for reporting delay.
+- `r pkg("NetSimR")` provides functions that help model excess levels, capping and pure Incurred but not reported claims (pure IBNR) and includes calculating pure IBNR exposure with Lognormal and gamma distribution for reporting delay.

 ## [Ruin theory]{#Ruin}